syed-imam/walmart-product-manager/README.md

 the file "/server/controllers/product.controller.js" inside functions (manualQueryWalmartApi, QueryWalmartApi) to make new requests with different search terms.

 ### Possible Performance Enhancement
 For Future, performance can be enhanced by making fresh ajax calls on each page change, instead of fetching all the data at once.
-Additionally, lazy loading of some packages can also decrease the load time.

 ## Author
 * **Syed Adil Imam** - (http://syedadilimam.com/)